roura356a/csk/intl.en-US/Best Practices/Migrate a self-built Kubernetes cluster to Container Service for Kubernetes/Migrate container images/Synchronize images from a self-managed Harbor project to Container Registry Enterprise Edition.md

     ```
     # Set the default destination repository to registry.cn-beijing.aliyuncs.com and the default destination namespace to image-syncer.
     # Set both the number of images that can be synchronized at a time and the maximum number of retries to 10.
     # Record logs in the ./log file.
 If the file does not exist, it is automatically created.
-By default, image-syncer logs appear in Stderr if the log file is not specified.
+By default, image-syncer logs are stored in Stderr if the log file is not specified.
     # Specify harbor-to-acr.json as the configuration file.
 Its content is described in the previous section.
     ./image-syncer --proc=10 --config=./harbor-to-acr.json --registry=registry.cn-beijing.aliyuncs.com --namespace=image-syncer --retries=10 --log=./log
     ```